 The connection to hiking and mental health is so clear to me.
 I like the Hike for Mental Health organization’s approach to proving to aid in overall mental health, and the connection with the conservation of hiking trails and education of best practices just warmed my heart.
 Bonus, that unlike many charity organizations, the donations that they collect actually make it to the hands in need.

-You can read more about my story on my blog @ www.thepurposefulhiker.com .
+You can read more about my story on my blog @ www.thepurposefulhiker.com , Instagram @thepurposefulhiker or follow my AT progress along on the journaling site www.trailjournals.com/purpose.
 Hope to see you up the trail NOBO 3-22-20 – Purpose

 1 in 4 families is affected by mental illness.